 Federal and state regulations require institutions to develop academic progress standards and review student records to ensure they are complying with these standards and making progress toward their academic goals.
 SAP is reviewed each semester.
 Course work used to evaluate SAP for degree programs includes all attempted hours at Clayton State University, including learning support and repeat courses, as well as most transfer hours regardless of whether or not you received financial aid for those terms of enrollment.
 (Excluded Hours - Transfer courses accepted as “NO CREDIT” are not included in the SAP calculation.
 Undergraduate hours are not included when calculating SAP for graduate students.)
 Course work used to evaluate SAP for certificate programs includes all attempted hours required for that specific program only.
 Students who do not meet the SAP standards are not eligible for financial aid with the exception of those students in a WARNING or PROBATION status as described below.
 (Students may view their current SAP status on the DUCK Message Portal.)

 The undergraduate graduated cumulative GPA will be computed only on the work completed at Clayton State (institutional GPA to include Learning Support courses).
-The associate degree and bachelor degree graduated quantitative measure is in the below chart.
-Students are required to maintain a minimum 2.0 cumulative GPA by 16 attempted hours for the associate degree and by 46 attempted hours for the bachelor degree.
-(This GPA calculation may be different than the academic GPA due to the way hours are counted as stated above.)
-Certificate students must maintain a 2.0 GPA.
+Students in a certificate, associate degree, or bachelor degree program are required to maintain a minimum 2.0 cumulative GPA.
 Graduate students must maintain a 3.0 GPA.
 If you would like to estimate what grades you need to bring up your GPA, you may want to look at the Raise Your GPA calculator.
 You may also use the GPA Calculator on the SWAN at the bottom of the page.

 Completion Ratio -- The associate degree and bachelor degree graduated quantitative standard is in the below chart.
 By 16 attempted hours for the associate degree and 46 attempted hours for the bachelor degree, students must successfully complete a minimum of 67% of the cumulative credit hours attempted (cumulative earned hours/cumulative attempted hours) during a given semester.
 Graduate students must pass 67% of courses attempted during a given semester.
 Grades of F, W, WF, W$, U, U%, IP, IP%, I, and NR do not indicate successfully completed courses.
 They will be counted as attempted but not earned hours.
 You may estimate your completion ratio by using the Completion Ratio Calculator on the SWAN.
 Log on to the SWAN, click on the STUDENT SERVICES tab, and scroll down to the Financial Aid channel.